nathanemyers-dev/ai-computational-memory/white-paper/deployment-sequence.md

 ## Outcome

 The deployment sequence ensures that computational memory enters production only under governed constraints.
 By progressing through defined preconditions, installation steps, control activation, validation procedures, supervisory alignment, and enterprise rollout, enterprises introduce continuity in a predictable, supervised, and compliant manner.
-This structured sequence prevents advisory‑state formation, enforces retention and transformation boundaries, and ensures that the continuity layer operates as a governed substrate beneath the model runtime.
+This structured sequence prevents advisory state formation, enforces retention and transformation boundaries, and ensures that the continuity layer operates as a governed substrate beneath the model runtime.
 Deployment becomes a controlled, auditable process that preserves computational memory as a safe, non‑advisory foundation across all enterprise environments.

 ______________
 **Attribution**